redchenjs/mt762x-wm8960/README.md

 ## WM8960 ADCLRC

-WM8960 could get `ADCLRC` from `DACLRC` internally and the `ADCLRC` pin can be used as `GPIO1`.
+WM8960 can internally get `ADCLRC` from `DACLRC` and the `ADCLRC` pin can be used as `GPIO1`.

-To enable this feature, you can add the patch files in `patches-4.14` to OpenWrt's `target/linux/ramips/patches-4.14` folder, then modify the dts file as following:
+To enable this feature, add the patch file from `patches-4.14` to OpenWrt's `target/linux/ramips/patches-4.14` folder and modify the dts file as follows:
 ```
 codec: wm8960@1a {
 	compatible = "wlf,wm8960";